 I see more than the expected 10%… Likely I’m a victim of selection bias because regularly I get corpses on my desk to perform a – rarely useful – autopsy.30

 Parts of Stephen Senn’s textbook31 can be understood as an essay against ‘adjusting’ for carryover.
-My personal interpretation is that – if conditions stated above hold – even testing for a sequence effect should be abandoned.
-In a later publication we find:
+My personal interpretation is that – if the conditions stated above hold – even testing for a sequence effect should be abandoned.32

 Testing for carryover in bioequivalence studies […] is not recommended and, moreover, can be harmful.
 It seems that whenever carry-over is ‘detected’ under such conditions, it is a false positive and researchers will be led to use an inferior estimate, abandoning a superior one.